+- the overall state of the capital markets;

+- the Corporation's credit rating (if applicable);

+- commodity prices;

-- the overall state of the capital markets; - the Corporation's credit rating (if applicable); - interest rates; - royalty rates; - tax burden due to current and future tax laws; and - investor appetite for investments in the energy industry and the Corporation's securities in particular.
+- interest rates;

+- royalty rates;

+- tax burden due to current and future tax laws; and

+- investor demand for investments in the energy industry and the Corporation's securities in particular.

 Further, if the Corporation's revenues or reserves decline, it may not have access to the capital necessary to undertake or complete future drilling programs.
+The current conditions in the oil and gas industry have negatively impacted the ability of oil and gas companies to access additional financing.
 There can be no assurance that debt or equity financing, or cash generated by operations will be available or sufficient to meet these requirements or for other corporate purposes or, if debt or equity financing is available, that it will be on terms acceptable to the Corporation.
+The Corporation may be required to seek additional equity financing on terms that are highly dilutive to existing shareholders.
 The inability of the Corporation to access sufficient capital for its operations could have a material adverse effect on the Corporation's business financial condition, results of operations and prospects.